kopondo27/Diagnostic-Analysis-Using-Python-A-National-Health-Service-Project./README.md

 - if there was enough staffing and resources at the height of Covid-19 Pandemic.
 - What the utilisation of the resources was like.
 - if it would be beneficial to use additional external data sources e.g X (formerly Twitter) to run the analysis.
-Answering these questions would help the NHS budget better and allocate resouces appropriateley
+Answering these questions would help the NHS budget better and allocate resouces appropriateley.

 ### Data source
 Below files were provided: